 Under existing law, the governing body of each city and county is required to adopt an ordinance providing that an aggrieved person may appeal the decision of a planning commission, board of adjustment, hearing examiner or similar body.
 (NRS 278.3195) Under existing law, the definition of "person" does not include governmental entities.
-(NRS 0.039) Section 11 of this bill provides that the term "person" includes the Armed Forces of the United States or an official component or representative thereof for the limited purpose of the proceedings of appeal set forth in NRS 278.3195.
+(NRS 0.039) Section 11 of this bill provides that the term "person" includes the Armed Forces of the United States or an official component or representative thereof for the limited purpose of appealing the decision of a planning commission, board of adjustment, hearing examiner or similar body.